yaya2devops/aws-cloud-project-bootcamp/journal/week8.md

 # Week 8 — Serverless Image Processing

-During this week, we utilized the AWS CDK (Cloud Development Kit) to define and deploy the necessary infrastructure resources for image processing.
-Our chosen language for CDK development was the powerful and cool [TypeScript](https://dev.to/andrewbaisden/moving-from-javascript-to-typescript-40ac).
+During this week, we employed the AWS CDK to define and deploy the necessary resources for image processing.
+Our chosen programming language for the infrastructure development was the powerful and cool [TypeScript](https://dev.to/andrewbaisden/moving-from-javascript-to-typescript-40ac).

 ![serverless-process-image](assets/week8/Serverless-Architect/serverless-avatar-image-process-bannered.png)